Loading figure…

 Wicker is a strong advocate for gun rights, having received an 'A+' rating from the NRA.
 He has opposed stricter gun control measures, including mandatory background checks, and has stated that he will filibuster any bill that infringes on Second Amendment rights.

-Position extraction pending on 6 issues: Healthcare, Education, School Curriculum, Voting Rights, Criminal Justice, Tech Regulation.
+Position extraction pending on 12 issues: Economy & Jobs, Healthcare, Education, School Curriculum, Voting Rights, Criminal Justice, Tech Regulation, Elections & Campaigns, Public Health, Drug & Addiction Policy, Religion & Public Life, Disaster Response.

-Why: Cosponsoring a bill that protects Second Amendment rights directly aligns with the stated position of supporting gun rights.
+Why: Cosponsoring a bill that protects Second Amendment rights directly aligns with the stated position of opposing stricter gun regulations.

 Read twice and referred to the Committee on Health, Education, Labor, and Pensions.